 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.

-We then averaged all the rankings for a place into a “Rich Score” with the place having the lowest overall Rich Score, Prairie Village, crowned the “Richest Place In Kansas For 2018”.
+We then averaged all the rankings for a place into a “Rich Score” with the place having the lowest overall Rich Score, Prairie Village, crowned the “Richest City In Kansas For 2019”.

 Prairie Village is a city in Johnson County, Kansas, United States, and part of the Kansas City Metropolitan Area.
 As of the 2010 census, the city population was 21,447.